 There are some important differences, though.
 Natural mined diamonds are billions of years old, intrinsically rare, and each one is unique.
 They retain their value and can be sold back to diamond buyers.

-None of this is true of lab diamonds.
-But they are absolutely beautiful, completely sustainable, and more affordable.
+Lab diamonds are beautiful, sustainable, and significantly more affordable.
+They’re better for the planet, and better for your wallet.
 So, it comes down to you and what you want.
 Whether you purchase a lab diamond or an ethically sourced natural diamond, if you buy it from Frank Darling, you can feel good about.